symfony/symfony-docs/guides/en/Testing/Overview.markdown

 it yet, you can read its excellent [documentation][1].

 >**NOTE**
->The PHPUnit integration relies on PHPUnit 3.5 or later.
+>Symfony2 works with PHPUnit 3.5 or later.

-The default PHPUnit configuration looks for tests under `Tests/`
+The default PHPUnit configuration looks for tests under `Tests/` sub-directories of your bundles:
-sub-directories:

     [xml]
     <!-- hello/phpunit.xml.dist -->